The SECRET MEANING!

 Then He told them a harder parable about the prodigal son who wasted his inheritance on wine, women and song, and how his dad was still so happy that he came back home that he sacrificed the fatted calf for him, even though he had never done that for the "non-sinning good brother."

 Christ told another parable or two but the Scribes and Pharisees began to deride Him.
-Christ's point all along had been that they didn't need to look down on sinners and poor people because God wanted to save them.
+Christ's point all along had been that they didn't need to be so condescending and look down on sinners because God's final purpose was to save them.
 Remember the parable of the lost sheep, the parable of the lost coin, and the parable of the lost brother.
 But, His parables had no effect on them at all, so He finally told them a truly hard parable that got their attention and burned their ears.

-If the parable of Lazarus and the rich man had been about punishing bad people, Christ could have skipped the whole Lazarus part and just said, 'there was a rich man and he died and went to hell."
-But no, Lazarus is a key part of the parable.
-These snobby Pharisees and Scribes were offended that Christ had meals with sinners.
-So, Christ made the point that poor Lazarus didn't get to eat a meal with the rich man, he didn't even get any crumbs from his table.
+If the parable of Lazarus and the rich man had been about punishing bad people, Christ could have skipped the whole Lazarus part and just simply said, 'there was a rich man and he died and went to hell."
+But no, Lazarus the poor man is a key part of the parable.
+These snobby Pharisees and Scribes were offended that Christ had meals with what they called sinners.
+So, Christ made the point that once, there was a poor man named Lazarus who not only didn't get to eat a meal with a certain rich man, but he didn't even get any crumbs from his table.
 He is rubbing their face in their condescension of poor people.
-They certainly wouldn't have given even a crumb from their tables to those who they felt were below them...they wouldn't eat with them at all!
+They certainly wouldn't have given even a crumb from their tables to those whom they felt were beneath them...they wouldn't eat with them at all!
+Let's look at the actual parable:

 THE PARABLE OF LAZARUS AND THE RICH MAN